sborax/Blackbear-Consultants/README.md

 # Blackbear-Consultants
-A Github for Blackbear Consultants
+A Github for Blackbear Consultants.